 As glamour model Katie Price comes on to be interviewed, Nolan admits that she has been worried.
 “I thought, ‘I’m going to look flat-chested today,'” she says.
 “Yours actually look bigger than mine,” says Price.
 “Exactly!
 I’m quite proud of myself,” says Nolan, scooting her chair even closer to Price’s.
 More breast talk ensues.

 Because obviously breast size is directly proportionate to beauty, intelligence and success…err…not really…and why Coleen, a woman who would, for many women in their late thirties to forties, be considered a role, would put such emphasis on her tits does nothing but perpetuate redundant beliefs that women are completely and utterly preoccupied with the superficial!
-I’m sure I don’t need to state the extent to which she speaks about her weight, and while she has done fantastically well to loose what she has (if she was unhappy about her body), why does she feel the need to transpose her insecurities onto everyone else who is smuggling a dozen rolls and a muffin top?
+I’m sure I don’t need to state the extent to which she speaks about her weight, and while she has done fantastically well to lose what she has (if she was unhappy about her body), why does she feel the need to transpose her insecurities onto everyone else who is smuggling a dozen rolls and a muffin top?

 While, to their credit, each of the panellist have forged careers for themselves in the media (an industry which is hugely competitive) – Jayne McDonald for example, moved into television having been a singer on cruise ships, Carol McGiffin was a television producer and worked in radio, Sherrie Hewson was an actress – their professional independence is undermined by the fact that they have a complete preoccupation with men: past, present, future and prospective.
 We hear so much about Coleen’s husband, Ray, on a daily basis that I think the vast majority of us are beginning to feel like we know him intimately.
 Is this what happens when the women of Sex and the City tire of buying handbags and shoes, age ten-years and have to start earning a crust by talking about their exciting pasts, lamenting the fact they no longer feel they are as attractive as younger women, while at the same time pretending that they do not care?